yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-17-istio-hands-on-pt3.md

 The frontend app is now showing an error response as a result of a 4xx error occurring in 100% of reviews version 1.

 ## Timeouts {#timeouts}
-we can setup the maximum amount of time a client or downstream service is allowed to wait for a response from an upstream service.
+We can setup the maximum amount of time a client or downstream service is allowed to wait for a response from an upstream service.
 If the upstream service does not respond within the specified timeout duration, the request is considered timed out.
 They help prevent long waiting times for clients and avoid potential resource exhaustion due to hanging requests.

 Example: The reviews app has a delayed response (7s) from a database service and we configure all services with a timeout of 3 sec.